Research Methods for Product Design (H1031)

-This module will build on an understanding of Design for People, with an emphasis on the experiential and sensory characteristics influencing an interaction.
-To foster the information and skills gained throughout the previous and this term you will work on a dedicated creative project, which will enable you to apply the gained understanding, specify a specific problem and come up with creative design solutions.
+To foster the information and skills learned in previous years and in other modules you will work on a dedicated creative interactive project, which will enable you to apply the gained understanding, specify a specific problem and come up with creative design solutions.

 100%: Coursework (Portfolio, Presentation)

 This module is 150 hours of work.
 This breaks down into 22 hours of contact time and 128 hours of independent study.

 This module is running in the academic year 2019/20.
 We also plan to offer it in future academic years.
 It may become unavailable due to staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of such changes to modules at the earliest opportunity.